Start Printed Page 46506

 Start Supplemental Information

+FDA considers the timely review of abbreviated new animal drug applications (ANADAs) to be central to the Agency's mission to protect and promote human and animal health.
+Prior to 2009, the timeliness and predictability of the generic new animal drug review program was a concern.
 The Animal Generic Drug User Fee Act enacted in 2008 (Pub.
-L. 110-316; hereinafter referred to as “AGDUFA I”) amended the FD&C Act to authorize FDA's first ever generic new animal drug user fee program.
-AGDUFA I provided FDA with additional funds to enhance the performance of the generic new animal drug review process.
-Furthermore, the authorization of AGDUFA I enabled FDA's continued assurance that generic new animal drug products are safe and effective, and enabled FDA's continued support for lower-cost alternatives to brand drugs for consumers.
-Under AGDUFA I, FDA agreed to meet review performance goals for certain submissions over 5 years from fiscal year (FY) 2009 through FY 2013.
-These review performance goals strive to expedite the review of abbreviated new animal drug applications (ANADAs) and reactivations, supplemental ANADAs, and generic investigational new animal drug (JINAD) submissions.
+L. 110-316; hereinafter referred to as “AGDUFA I”) amended the FD&C Act to authorize the FDA's first-ever generic animal drug user fee program.
+AGDUFA I provided FDA with additional funds to enhance the performance and predictability of the generic new animal drug review process.
+Furthermore, the authorization of AGDUFA I enabled FDA's continued assurance that generic new animal drug products are safe and effective.

 AGDUFA I established increasingly stringent review performance goals over a 5-year period from FY 2009 through FY 2013.
-By the 5th and final year of AGDUFA I, FDA agreed to review and act on 90 percent of the following submission types within the specified timeframes:
+Based on those performance goals, in the final year of AGDUFA I (FY 2013) FDA agreed to review and act on 90 percent of the following submission types within the specified time frames:

-- Original ANADAs and reactivations within 270 days of the submission date.
+- Original ANADAs and reactivations within 270 days after the submission date.

 - Manufacturing supplemental ANADAs and reactivations within 270 days after the submission date.